Learning Outcomes

 Conceptually, we can interpret an inner join as a cross join, followed by removing all rows that do not share a matching key.
 Notice that the output of the inner join above contains all rows of the cross join example that contain a single color across the entire row.

-In a left outer join, all rows in the left table are kept in the output table.
+In a left outer join (or just left join), all rows in the left table are kept in the output table.
 If a row in the right table shares a match with the left table, this row will be kept; otherwise, the rows in the right table are omitted from the output.
 We can fill in any missing values with NULL.
+Using LEFT OUTER JOIN or LEFT JOIN would achieve the same result.

 left

-A right outer join keeps all rows in the right table.
+A right outer join (or just right join) keeps all rows in the right table.
 Rows in the left table are only kept if they share a match in the right table.
 Again, we can fill in any missing values with NULL.
+Using RIGHT OUTER JOIN or RIGHT JOIN would achieve the same result.

 right